aletje/Data-Lake-with-Spark/README.md

 ## Summary

-##### This project demonstrates an ETL pipeline with Spark, populating a database designed for analysing song plays from an fictional music streaming app called Sparkify.
+##### This project demonstrates an ETL pipeline with Spark, populating a database designed for analysing song plays from a fictional music streaming app called Sparkify.
 The project was made during my Udacity Nano Degree Course in Data Engineering.

 ### Building a Data Lake with Spark
 - Launched an AWS EMR cluster with Spark preinstalled